-Submit all assignments by the posted due date to the appropriate location by 11:59pm on the due date.
-Assignments turned in late are subject to point deductions at the destruction of the instructor.
-Furthermore, work that is submitted after the course has been completed will be subject to university policies and procedures related to incompletes.
+Submit all assignments by the posted due date to Canvas by 11:59pm.
+Late work is subject to point deductions.
+Work that is submitted after the course has been completed will be subject to university policies and procedures related to incompletes.
 Please ask before the assignment is due if you need an extension; in most cases I will grant one.
-Students may submit revisions on their work that is completed by the scheduled due date.
-The revisions must be completed within one-week of receiving feedback.
+Revisions must be completed within one-week of receiving feedback.